-To obtain these results, we utilize stochastic sewing techniques, John--Nirenberg inequality, and taming singularities methods, building on \cite{BLM23}, where these results were established for the time-independent case ($p=\infty$).
-We would like to point out that a direct application of the strategy in \cite{BLM23} leads to a suboptimal condition, $\frac{1}{q} + \frac{Hd}{p} < 1-H$.
-To derive a weaker condition \eqref{eq:main_cond}, we had to conduct a much more intricate analysis and obtain improved integral bounds, see, in particular, \cref{step02a}.
+To obtain these results, we used stochastic sewing techniques, the John--Nirenberg inequality, and taming singularities methods, building on \cite{BLM23}, where these results were established for the time-independent case.
+We would like to point out that while our general strategy follows that of \cite{BLM23}, a direct application would lead to a suboptimal condition, $\frac{1}{q} + \frac{Hd}{p} < 1-H$.
+To derive a less restrictive condition~\eqref{eq:main_cond}, we had to conduct a much more intricate analysis and obtain improved integral bounds, see, in particular, Lemma~\ref{lem:step02a}.

-The rest of the article is organized as follows: We present our main results in \cref{s:mr}.
-The proofs are provided in \cref{sec:main_result}, and all auxiliary technical results are presented in \cref{sec:preliminary}.
+The rest of the article is organized as follows.
+We present our main results in Section~\ref{s:mr}, and the proofs are provided in Section~\ref{sec:main_result}.
+All auxiliary technical results are presented in Appendix.

 \textbf{Convention on constants}.
-Throughout the paper $C$ denotes a positive constant whose value may change from line to line; its dependence is always specified in the corresponding statement.
+Throughout the paper, $C$ denotes a positive constant whose value may change from line to line; its dependence is always specified in the corresponding statement.

 \textbf{Acknowledgements}.
-The authors are grateful to Lucio Galeati, M\'at\'e Gerencs\'er, and Leonid Mytnik for very helpful discussions.
-OB is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy --- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689, sub-project EF1-22).
+The authors are grateful to Lucio Galeati, Máté Gerencsér, and Leonid Mytnik for very helpful discussions.
+We would like to thank the referees for their constructive feedback and many useful suggestions, which have helped us improve the manuscript.
+OB has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy --- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689, sub-project EF1-22) and DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project B08.
 The main part of the research was done while SG was doing an internship at the Weierstrass Institute in May--July 2023.
-Part of the work on the project has been done during the visit of the authors to Università degli Studi di Torino.
-We would like to thank these institutions for providing excellent working conditions, support and hospitality.
+Part of the work on the project was done during the visit of the authors to Università degli Studi di Torino.
+We would like to thank these institutions for providing excellent working conditions, support, and hospitality.